thepacolee/KanyeWestRunaway/README.md

 2.Run Runaway.xcodeproj

-3.Once Xcode starts running, click on the play button on the top left corner
+3.Once Xcode starts running, click on the play button in the top left corner